-FLOWN Rotation Control Inside
+FLOWN Apollo Rotation Control Inside

 On this page: Left View Front Left View Gears Right View Assembled View Apollo 15